-Pokemon GO Usage Stats
+Pokemon GO usage stats

-The game has a addictive nature that makes you want to come back as often as you can.
+The game has an addictive nature that makes you want to come back as often as you can.
 And once you are in, it is difficult not to be engrossed in all the activities Niantic has in store for all Trainers and the excellent spirit of the community.